merterisen/Bayesian-Analysis-With-Python/README.md

 ## Setup

-We will use **PyMC** for Bayesian analysis - a powerful probabilistic programming framework in Python.
+**PyMC** ıs a powerful probabilistic programming framework for Bayesian analysis in Python.
-I recommend using a conda-based setup with **Miniforge**, I had issues with pip package manager on my computer to use PyMC.
+Conda-based setup with **Miniforge** ıs recommended.
+(I also had issues with pip package manager on my computer to use PyMC.)

 ### Miniforge